Microsoft bids farewell to Skype: Teams takes full control

 Microsoft Announces the End of Skype and Encourages Users to Switch to Its Flagship Communication Platform Teams.

-Microsoft will definitively end Skype on May 5, 2025.
+Microsoft has officially put an end to Skype on May 5, 2025.
 This communication platform has existed for over twenty years.
 In 2010, Microsoft acquired the platform for a valuation of 8.5 billion dollars.
-Now, the company wants to start phasing out this communication platform and fully focus on its flagship Microsoft Teams.
+Now, the company is phasing out this communication platform and will fully focus on its flagship product, Microsoft Teams.

 Switching to Teams

-The retirement date for Skype is set: May 5, 2025.
+Skype’s retirement date was set for May 5, 2025, and the company has adhered to it.
 Microsoft is not leaving its Skype users completely in the cold and offers them the opportunity to switch to Teams.
-Users now have sixty days to do this.
-Skype will remain interoperable with Teams until May 5.
-Messages sent via Teams can still be delivered to Skype users during this time.

-If you want to make the transition from Skype to Teams, you can log in to Teams with your existing Skype account.
-This way, you automatically get access to your existing contacts, group conversations, and even chat history.
+To make the transition to Teams, you can log in to Teams with your existing Skype account.
+This way, you automatically gain access to your existing contacts, group conversations, and even chat history.
 You can also export Skype data such as chat conversations or contacts.